danvk/aoc2021/README.md

 ## Advent of Code

+### Day 19

+I just guessed the right answer for part 1 without writing any code!

+Part 2 is >5000

 ### Day 18

 Quite a slog today -- I missed that you had to reduce after _each_ addition, rather than after all the additions.
 I also had a bug where I added the exploded numbers to _all_ the numbers on either side, rather than just the first.